mlochbaum/BQN/spec/grammar.md

 The symbols `v`, `F`, `_m`, and `_c_` are identifier tokens with value, function, modifier, and composition classes respectively.
 Similarly, `vl`, `Fl`, `_ml`, and `_cl_` refer to value literals (numeric and character literals, or primitives) of those classes.
 While names in the BNF here follow the identifier naming scheme, this is informative only: syntactic classes are no longer used after parsing and cannot be inspected in a running program.

 A program is a list of statements.
 Almost all statements are expressions.
-However, valueless results stemming from "·", or "𝕨" in a monadic brace function, can be used as statements but not expressions.
+However, valueless results stemming from `·`, or `𝕨` in a monadic brace function, can be used as statements but not expressions.

     PROGRAM  = ⋄? ( ( STMT ⋄ )* STMT ⋄? )?
     STMT     = EXPR | nothing